 - Communicates clearly and effectively

-The ideal candidate for Kamehameha Schools, with or without accommodation (Grades 4-12) is:
+The ideal candidate for Kamehameha Schools, with or without accommodation (Grades 4-11):

-- Performing academically at or above his/her current grade level as evidenced by report cards indicating that the child meets or exceeds grade level standard expectations (e.g., a GPA of 2.5 or higher);
+- Performs academically at or above his/her current grade level as evidenced by report cards indicating that the child meets or exceeds grade level standard expectations (e.g., a GPA of 2.5 or higher);

 - Has average to above-average test scores demonstrating that the student is able to read and perform mathematical computations at or above their present grade level;

-- Able to complete in-class and out-of-class assignments and;
+- Is able to complete in-class and out-of-class assignments and;

-- Meet attendance requirements, with or without accommodation.
+- Meets attendance requirements, with or without accommodation.

 Along with a record of strong academic performance, the non-cognitive skills possessed by the candidate are also critical to his/her success.
 Kamehameha Schools seeks candidates who demonstrate positive non-cognitive skills and traits, including excellent behavior and conduct at their current school as evidenced by teacher and administrative references, teacher comments on report cards, and their performance in interviews and/or observations (as appropriate).
 The ideal candidate for Kamehameha Schools: